KozlovKV/game-life/docs/_docs.md

 	<div width="55%">
 		<ol>
 			<li>
-				To set conditions switch bits in birth/survival 8-bit inputs where value 1 on position `N` means that birth/survival will be fulfilled when cell has `N` neighbors.
+				To set conditions switch bits in birth/survival 8-bit inputs where value 1 on position <code>N</code> means that birth/survival will be fulfilled when cell has <code>N</code> neighbors.
 			</li>
 			<li>
 				After this click on keyboard element and use one of two [keyboard layouts](#keyboard-layouts) to move blinking cursor and change cells' states.